Yale-LILY/Ascle/README.md

 <p align="center">
    <img src="MedGen.jp2">
 </p>
-⚙️indicates that we have our fine-tuned models for this particular task. <br> ⭐️indicates that we conducted evaluations for this particular task.
+<p align="center">⚙️indicates that we have our fine-tuned models for this particular task. <br> ⭐️indicates that we conducted evaluations for this particular task.</p>

 ## Table of Contents